swansinflight/instagram-panels/README.md

 TODO: add winndows batch file versions

+Credit: creation of these were possible with my limited knowledge due to Xoogu: https://www.xoogu.com/2013/how-to-automatically-watermark-or-batch-watermark-photos-using-imagemagick/

 Here are various scripts that I use to make different instagram panels.

 There are windows batch file versions, and linux script versions.